Fall 2024 Admission will start on October 1st.

 Department of Counseling Application Processing Fee of $25 (This is a separate fee from Cal State Apply Fee of $70).

-Payment of Department of Counseling Application Processing Fee must be made through the link provided in the Department of Counseling Admission Instruction site (see link above).
+Payment of Department of Counseling Application Processing Fee must be made through the link provided in the Fall 2024 Admission Instruction site.
 No checks or cash will be accepted (please visit Department of Counseling Admission Instruction site).

 Career Counselors work in high school, college and university career centers, student support services and advising offices.
 Some graduates use this training to establish private career counseling and consultation practices while others enter career development centers in private industry and public agencies.
 Many students combine this training with another area of counseling.